aldomatus/python_sqlalchemy_mysql_docker_many-to-many/README.md

 #### **User model** 👨
 Our first model is the user one which contains a column called user_id, in this column we will save our primary keys, another column is name where we will save the names of the users, in the model you can see a variable called subscriptions, it will not be converted in a column of the users table, it will only serve to maintain the relationship that we must have with channel when a user signs up for a channel.

-I have a fake log file for testing 🧪🧪🧪
 ```python
 #------------User Model-----------------
 class User(db.Model):